Get the tea

 Stay connected on what’s happening with I Be Black Girl.

-Black women & birthing folks in the United States experience unacceptably poor maternal health outcomes, including disproportionately high rates of death and near death experiences related to pregnancy or childbirth.
+Black women and birthing folks in the United States experience unacceptably poor maternal health outcomes, including disproportionately high rates of death and near death experiences related to pregnancy or childbirth.

 Using a Collective Action Framework, I Be Black Girl is catalyzing a movement to disrupt the systems that perpetuate incidence of maternal morbidity, mortality and traumatic care experiences using strategies that center the voices, experiences, and leadership of Black women and Black birthing people.

-Goal: To expand access and resources to quality & culturally relevant maternal health services through policy, research, and organizing while amplifying the voices and experiences of Black women and birthing people.
+Our goal is to expand access and resources to quality and culturally relevant maternal health services through policy, research, and organizing while amplifying the voices and experiences of Black women and birthing people.

 Nebraska Black Maternal Health Coalition